kbeckenrode/predictions_FUGAsseM_MW/README.md

 # predictions_FUGAsseM_MW
-This is a data to be used for finding candidates
+This is a data to be used for finding experimental candidates